sitamgithub-MSIT/PeekText/README.md

 **Note**: When installing Crawl4AI, the setup script should automatically install and set up Playwright.
 However, for error encounters related to Playwright-related issues, manually install it using one of these methods through the command line:
 `playwright install` or `python -m playwright install`

 Now, you can open your local host at port 5000 and see the web application running.
-If you would like more information, please refer to the Flask documentation [here](https://flask.palletsprojects.com/en/2.0.x/quickstart/#debug-mode).
+For more information, please refer to the Flask documentation [here](https://flask.palletsprojects.com/en/2.0.x/quickstart/#debug-mode).

 ## Testing